Dive Brief:

 Levi’s has been restructuring its distribution network from primarily owned warehouses to a hybrid model that utilizes a mix of owned and leased facilities operated by third-party logistics providers.

-After first announcing the strategy shift in 2024, the company has since shuttered an owned facility in Kentucky and entered into agreements with third-party logistics providers for distribution centers in Canton, Mississippi, and Groveport, Ohio.
-The Mississippi site will replace a facility Levi’s owns.
+After first announcing the strategy shift in 2024, the company has since announced plans to shutter an owned facility in Kentucky and entered into agreements with third-party logistics providers to operate distribution centers, such as one in Groveport, Ohio.

-In the U.S., Levi’s also owns a distribution facility in Henderson, Nevada, while leasing sites in San Francisco and Erlanger, Kentucky, per its most recent annual report.
+In the U.S., Levi’s also owns a distribution facility in Henderson, Nevada, while leasing sites in San Francisco and Erlanger, Kentucky, per its most recent annual report, the latter of which is a distribution center.

 The goal of Levi’s transformation is to better serve direct-to-consumer channels versus the wholesale side of its business.
 The DTC channel represents more than 40% of the U.S. market, according to Singh.
 As Levis’ prepares for the next phase of its distribution model transition, it anticipates distribution expenses and costs per unit will decrease, Singh said.